Robert J. Blackham: Writings

 Blackham was a prolific author writing over twenty books on many subjects including England's Royal Family, Indian Culture, Londons Livery Companies, A History of London, as well as many medical textbooks.
 In 1932 he financed the publication of a collection of poetry by his cousin Henry Hamilton Blackham (1817–1900) titled The Bard of Clanrye which was published by Robert's nephew Aodh de Blácam.
 At the outbreak of the Second World War in 1939 he wrote a first-aid guide for civilians called "Air Raid First Aid".

 Personal life

 Blackham was from an Anglo-Irish Protestant family.
 In his book 'London - Forever The Sovereign City' he stated that he was a descendant of the Blackham Baronets.

 In 1897 Blackham married Charlotte Ellenora Mahoney in Twickenham, London 1897.
 They had a daughter Veronica Ellenora Blackham-(Butterfield) born in Umbala India (1900-1992).
 Charlotte died in 1949.
-He married Louise Irene Oliver that same year and she outlived him passing away in 1976.
+He married Louise Irene Oliver that same year and she outlived him dying in 1976.

 Blackham's nephew was the well known writer and journalist Aodh de Blácam (Harold Blackham).